 For many people, exercise and playing sports is an important part of life.
 Having diabetes doesn’t have to change that.
 In fact, exercise can also play an essential role in the management of diabetes by improving circulation, reducing heart disease, and helping to control weight.

 Managing diabetes during exercise will require some extra care and planning to ensure good control can be maintained.

-Being diagnosed with Type 1 diabetes helped me realize that I need to work hard to get something done.
+Being diagnosed with Type 1 diabetes helped me realise that I need to work hard to get something done.
 I continued sport and am still a member of the Dutch National Women Karate team.
-With much searching I found a balance between diabetes and the rest of my life (sports, work, etc.).
+With much searching I found a balance between diabetes and the rest of my life (sports, work, etc.).- LYDIA

 In managing diabetes, it is important to take into consideration many factors, including blood glucose monitoring, carbohydrate intake, physical activities and insulin requirements to ensure good blood glucose control and to reduce the risk of complications.

 It can be a challenge to reach and maintain the HbA1c goal while minimising the risk of hypoglycaemia.
 However, by understanding the body’s needs, including the effect of exercise, and learning how to keep blood glucose within recommended levels, it is possible to manage diabetes effectively.